sk0x0y/mobile-perf-poc/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on integrating `expo-video` for video playback, implementing video performance measurement, and refining the overall list rendering performance test plan in React Native.
+The current focus is on integrating `expo-video` for video playback, implementing video performance measurement, and refining the overall list rendering performance test plan in React Native. **Additionally, the focus has been on implementing realistic list scrolling and paging scenarios for performance testing.**

 ## Recent Changes